zachvalenta/docker-flask/README.md

 # overview

-The bare bones 🦴 to start your Dockerized 🚢 Flask 🍶 app 💻
+The bare bones for a Dockerized Flask app.

-## why (does this exist)?
+## why does this exist?

 Most 'hello world' examples of a Dockerized Flask app suffer from one of these problems: